bolderflight/vector-nav/VECTOR_NAV_README.md

 ## Methods

-**VectorNav(SPIClass &ast;bus, uint8_t cs)** Constructs a *VectorNav* object given a pointer to the SPI bus object that is is communicating over and the chip select pin number.
+**VectorNav(SPIClass &ast;bus, uint8_t cs)** Constructs a *VectorNav* object given a pointer to the SPI bus object that it is communicating over and the chip select pin number.

 ```C++
 sensors::VectorNav vn(&SPI, 2);